foundation-model-stack/fms-hf-tuning/README.md

 For more details on how to enable and use the trackers, Please see, [the experiment tracking section below](#experiment-tracking).

 ## Data Support

-Users can pass in a single file via `--training_data_path` argument which contains data in any of the [supported formats](#supported-data-formats) along side other arguments required for various [use cases](#use-cases-supported-with-training_data_path-data-argument) (see details below) or can use our powerful [data preprocessing backend](./docs/advanced-data-preprocessing.md) to preprocess datasets on the fly.
+Users can pass training data in a single file using the `--training_data_path` argument along with other arguments required for various [use cases](#use-cases-supported-with-training_data_path-argument) (see details below) and the file can be in any of the [supported formats](#supported-data-formats).
+Alternatively, you can use our powerful [data preprocessing backend](./docs/advanced-data-preprocessing.md) to preprocess datasets on the fly.

 Below, we mention the list of supported data usecases via `--training_data_path` argument.
 For details of our advanced data preprocessing see more details in [Advanced Data Preprocessing](./docs/advanced-data-preprocessing.md).